HOW TO STORE FRESH, HOMEMADE PASTA

 Your KitchenAid® stand mixer can become your all-in-one pasta maker with the addition of attachments*.
 For authentic, homemade pasta flavors start from scratch with the KitchenAid® Grain Mill attachment to create your own fresh, custom flour blends.
 Mix your pasta dough in the bowl of your stand mixer with flat beater and dough hook accessories.
 Then roll your dough with the Pasta Sheet Roller attachment and cut to your desired shape and size using up to four different pasta cutter attachments.
 Or use the Gourmet Pasta Press attachment to create 6 different kinds of pressed pasta.

-Your spiralizer has plenty of uses and can help make food prep easier.
-Learn more about using a spiralizer and get helpful tips with our guide.
+How to Use a Spiralizer KitchenAid® spiralizer attachments have plenty of uses and can help make food prep easier.
+Learn more about using a spiralizer and get helpful tips with this guide.